 AI Automation for Businesses Without a Tech Team

-Below: what you actually need (and do not need) to get started, which automations work best for non-technical teams, when it is not the right fit, and how to evaluate your options honestly.
+Below: what you actually need (and do not need) to get started, which automations are safest for non-technical teams, how to choose a first project without overbuying software, when this is a strong fit, and what published proof on this site honestly supports the claim.

 What 'no tech team' actually means here